evanthegrayt/planter/README.md

   # TODO: Choose a seeding_method.
 For example:
   # seeding_method :csv

-  # For now, we overload the seed method so no exception will be raised.
+  # For now, we override the seed method so no exception will be raised.
   def seed
   end
 end